FxScouts review services independently to help you make informed decisions.

 How to choose the best FSCA Regulated Forex Brokers

-The FSCA, formerly the FSB, is the government agency responsible for regulating South African brokers.
 While international brokers can attain FSCA licenses, it is more common for local brokers to have this licensing.
-If you are choosing between FSCA regulated broker, here is what to consider:
+If you are choosing a broker, here is what to consider:

-Regulation: We list the FSCA license number for each SA regulated broker to make it easy to verify each broker’s regulatory status.
+Regulation: We list the FSCA license number for each SA-regulated broker to make it easy to verify each broker’s regulatory status.
 Traders can use this number to confirm the licensing and verify that the license number belongs to the broker in question and is not being loaned by another regulated company.
 While the FSCA is a respected organization in South Africa, there is additional security in a broker being regulated by international tier 1 regulators like the FCA (United Kingdom) and ASIC (Australia).

 Trading costs: As with comparing brokers of any regulation, it is important to look at what it would cost to trade with any specific broker.
 When we compare trading costs, we consider what trading one lot of EUR/USD on the entry-level account would cost a trader.